thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 - `text`
 - `timestamp`

-PostgreSQL has native interfaces for a number of programming languages including JavaScript and is known for its [exceptional documentation](https://www.postgresql.org/docs/current/static/).

 PostgreSQL is a sophisticated relational database system.
-To become fluent in PostgreSQL means to be fluent in all its moving parts.
+To become fluent in PostgreSQL means to become fluent in all its moving parts.
 Here's a brief rundown the major moving parts of PostgreSQL.

 1. A database server manages a database cluster.
 1. A database client connects to a database server.